MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/index.md

 ---
 title: What are Semantic Kernel Vector Store connectors?
-(Experimental)
+(Preview)
 description: Describes what a Semantic Kernal Vector Store is, an provides a basic example of how to use one and how to get started.
 zone_pivot_groups: programming-languages
 author: westey-m